jasonllai/LLM-Powered-Summer-Home-Recommender/README.md

   **User Profile Management**: sign in, set your preferences (budget, group size, preferred environment) and password, and update user profile anytime.

-  **Property Recommendations**: see your top 20 suggested properties, further filter by price, group size, location, tags, or dates, and book a property.
+  **Property Recommendations**: view your top 20 suggested properties, further filter by price, group size, location, tags, or dates, and book a property.

   **AI Travel Guide**: get fun, AI-generated suggested activities, e.g., "Perfect mountain cabin trip for 4 friends under $200/night."

 ## 🔍 Property Recommendation Logic

-Each property is scored based on the user's profile — how close the price is to the user's budget, how well the property's guest capacity matches the user's group size, and whether the property matches the user's preferred environment.
+Each property is scored based on the user's profile — whether the price is within the user's budget, if the property's guest capacity matches the user's group size, and whether the property matches the user's preferred environment.

 ## 🚀 Installation